 Candidates may reschedule testing appointments for a fee, and with appropriate notice given.
-The rescheduling fee is based on the amount of notice provided.
 The rescheduled date must fall within the authorized eligibility period.
 Rescheduling fees are subject to change.
 Sales tax may apply to cancellation and rescheduling fees.

 NUMBER OF DAYS PRIOR TO TESTING APPOINTMENT RESCHEDULING FEE

 30 or more business days \$40

 5 - 29 business days \$70

 1 - 4 business days \$150